 Gently fold in the cheddar cheese with a large spoon or spatula.

 I actually prefer to use two trays while baking these biscuits, simply to avoid them running into each other as they rise while baking.
 Of course this is optional and if you wish to get a more even bake on all of the biscuits, then you may prefer to place them all on one cookie sheet.

-Butter, butter and more butter is what makes these biscuits so yummy.
+Butter, butter and more butter, is what makes these biscuits so yummy.
 If you prefer you can use less topping or omit the garlic powder from the melted butter topping.
-Fresh parsley is very tasty on top of these biscuits, but there again you can do without if you do not have the parsley on hand or prefer the biscuits more plain.
+Fresh parsley is very tasty on top of these biscuits, but once again you can do without if you do not have the parsley on hand or prefer the biscuits more plain.

 Feel free to pin this recipe for later (Pinterest icon below) and show off your creations by tagging me on Instagram at thismom.cooks (Marilyn Peight).
 Thank you for your support!!

 These biscuits really are JUST like red lobsters biscuits!
 I made a double batch of the butter mix, coated them with butter before I baked them, and after.
 A delightful side to go with any dish!

 These biscuits (we’d call them scones) sound yummy.
 Is old bay anything to do with bay leaves?
 I love your photography!

 Thank you so much!
 Old bay seasoning is actually a blend of spices that originates from the U.S. you can also make your own if you do not have it available in your area I’ll drop a link to a recipe below.